Meet the Athlete:

 Hannah Soar

-At 23 years old, Hannah is doing it all with a positive outlook and attitude at the forefront.
-She's competed on the U.S. Olympic Freestyle Team and U.S. Moguls Team for the past 8 years and is fresh off a Top 10 placement in the 2022 Beijing Olympics.
-She's coaching young mogul skiers and recently graduated from the University of Utah with a degree in Economics.
-Read on to learn about the inspiration behind her brand new collab print, her recent finance internship, and more!
+At 24 years old, Hannah is doing it all with a positive outlook at the forefront.
+She's competed on the U.S. Olympic Freestyle Team and U.S. Moguls Team for the past 9 years and placed Top 10 in the 2022 Beijing Olympics.
+Currently ranked top-10 in the world for moguls skiing, Hannah gives back through coaching young mogul skiers in her community.
+Read on to learn about the inspiration behind her print, Galaxy Groove, her heritage at Killington Mountain, and more.

 Catching up with Hannah Soar